ARPA-SIMC/cosmo-model-training/doc/input_ic_bc.md

  /END
 ```

-and the naming scheme is `efsfDDHH0000`, with `DD` equal to the number
+and the naming scheme for input grib files is `efsfDDHH0000`, with
-of days of forecast and `HH` number of hours.
-An analysis file
+`DD` equal to the number of days of forecast and `HH` number of
-(usually equal to the first boundary file) named with the date and
+hours.
+An analysis file (usually equal to the first boundary file)
-time of the analisys `easYYYYMMDDHH`, is also needed.
-For 3-hourly
+named with the date and time of the analysis `easYYYYMMDDHH`, is also
-data up to 72 hours it will thus look like:
+needed.
+For 3-hourly data up to 72 hours it will thus look like:

 ```
 eas2018062000 -> efsf00000000